Towards Explorative IRBL: Combining Semantic Retrieval with LLM-driven Iterative Code Exploration: Introduction

-In summary, this paper makes the following contributions: \begin{itemize} \item The first study to investigate the impact of incorporating LLMs for information retrieval-based bug localization. \item The introduction of a novel bug localization approach named GenLoc that integrates semantic retrieval with LLM-guided reasoning. \item A comprehensive empirical evaluation of GenLoc on over 9,000 real-world bugs from six large open-source Java projects. \item A publicly accessible replication package\footnote{\url{https://github.com/GenLoc-2025/GenLoc}} to facilitate future research. \end{itemize}
+In summary, this paper makes the following contributions: \begin{itemize} \item The introduction of a novel IRBL approach named GenLoc that integrates semantic retrieval with LLM-guided iterative code analysis. \item A comprehensive empirical evaluation of GenLoc on three complementary benchmarks, spanning large-scale and recent Java datasets as well as a widely used Python benchmark, with comparisons against traditional IRBL baselines, LLM-based IRBL techniques and the file-level localization stage of the state-of-the-art issue localization methods. \item A publicly accessible replication package to facilitate future research. \end{itemize}